bentice/bentice.github.io/index.md

 * Created data visualizations to educate clients, campaign managers, and sales about their ad campaigns.

-* Updated and further developed an internal analytics application using input from the daily users.
+* Updated and further developed an internal analytics application using input from daily users.

-* Wrote an application in python that automated a time consuming manual process.
+* Developed an application in python that automated a time consuming manual process.

-* Learned web development fundamentals and educated my team members to help them communicate better pixel placement.

 * Advised product team from the perspective of a daily user on current and new features.